Getting to the right size takes a personal approach

 This is what many patients consider to be the fun part of their breast augmentation process: choosing what size they want to be.

-With all of the advancements in implant technology, we now have an unprecedented array of choice.
-Silicone gel and saline implants, as well as the highly cohesive “gummy bear” implants, all come in a variety of shapes and sizes.
-Our experienced plastic surgeons, Dr. Samaha and Dr. Lee, begin the implant sizing process by first concentrating on what you would like the end result to look like.
+With all of the advancements in implant technology, we now have an unprecedented array of choices.
+Silicone gel and saline implants come in a variety of shapes and sizes.
+Dr. Samaha begins the implant sizing process by first concentrating on what you would like the end result to look like.

 He then will help you narrow down your choices based on three major factors: